-During the fourth quarter of 2023 and first quarter of 2024, the Company's market capitalization, working capital, current and expected future cash flows and the macroeconomic industry and market conditions have remained relatively stable.
-After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances in the fourth quarter 2023 and first quarter of 2024 that indicated that the fair value of a reporting unit is more likely than not less than its carrying amount.
+During the fourth quarter of 2023 and first second quarter of 2024, the Company's market capitalization, working capital, current and expected future cash flows, and the macroeconomic macro-economic and industry and market conditions have remained relatively stable, not significantly changed, while the Company's market capitalization materially increased since December 31, 2023.
+After assessing the totality of events or circumstances, the Company determined that there were no events or circumstances in the fourth quarter of 2023 and first second quarter of 2024 that indicated that the fair value of a reporting unit is more likely than not less than its carrying amount.
 Since there was no indication that it is more likely than not that the fair value of the reporting unit is less than its carrying amount, the Company determined that a quantitative goodwill impairment test was not necessary as of December 31, 2023 and March 31, 2024.
-Based on the assessment performed, we concluded that an impairment charge to goodwill was not required as of December 31, 2023 and March 31, 2024.
+Based on the assessment performed, we concluded that Therefore, an impairment charge to goodwill was not required as of December 31, 2023 and March 31, 2024 June 30, 2024.

-Certain future events and circumstances, including adverse changes in the business and economic conditions and changes in customer behavior could result in changes to our assumptions and judgments used in the impairment tests.
+Certain future events and circumstances including adverse changes in the business and economic conditions and changes in customer behavior could result in changes to our assumptions and judgments used in the impairment tests.
 A downward revision of these assumptions could cause the total fair value of our goodwill and intangible assets to fall below carrying values and a non-cash impairment charge would be required.
 Such a charge may have a material effect on the consolidated financial statements.